yeni-choi/emotion-diary/README.md

 Users can write, edit, delete diary entries, and view them organized by month.

 ### ✨ Features
 <b> 1.
-Create New Diary:</b> Users can create new diary entries to record their emotions and experiences.
+Create New Diary:</b> Users can create new diary entries to record their emotions and experiences. <br>
 <b> 2.
-Edit Diary:</b> Users can edit existing diary entries to update their emotions and content.
+Edit Diary:</b> Users can edit existing diary entries to update their emotions and content.<br>
 <b> 3.
-Delete Diary:</b> Users can delete unwanted diary entries from their records.
+Delete Diary:</b> Users can delete unwanted diary entries from their records.<br>
 <b> 4.
-View Diary Details:</b> Users can view their diary entries organized by month to track their emotions over time.
+View Diary Details:</b> Users can view their diary entries organized by month to track their emotions over time.<br>

 ### 🗒️ Components
 - <b> App.js <br> </b>